pdebelak/peterdebelak.com/_posts/2016-09-28-generating-streams-using-stream-resource-in-elixir.md

 as the context of previously generated results, regardless of whether it accumulates or not.

-Generating fibonacci numbers or primes is all well and good, but how can we actually use `Stream.resource` to do something real?
-One thing to note, is that instead of returning `{[next], acc}` from `next_fun` you can return `{:halt, acc}` to end the stream.
-This can be used well to perform some asynchronous actions and send them into a stream and finish once all asynchronous work has finished.
+Generating an infinite number of fibonacci numbers or primes is all well and good, but how can we actually use `Stream.resource` to do something real?

 Take a look at an asynchronous map module I use in a project of mine: